ricardojoserf/ricardojoserf.github.io/_posts/2027-8-24-crystalpotato.md

 ### Silent by Default

 By default, the tool produces no output other than the executed command's stdout.
-All diagnostic messages (hook status, pipe events, token search progress, DCOM trigger details) are suppressed unless the `-d` / `--debug` flag is passed.
-This means a successful execution leaves no console artifacts beyond the command output itself.
+Diagnostic messages are gated behind two debug levels: `-d` shows operational progress (hook status, pipe events, token search result), while `-d -d` adds the full internal trace (SSN resolution, handle table walks, syscall return codes).
+A successful execution with no flags leaves no console artifacts beyond the command output itself.

 <br>